Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Bootstrapping after Cross-Validation

-It is rather standard to show that, under certain regularity conditions, $\widetilde q(1-\alpha)$ delivers a good approximation to $q(1-\alpha)$, even if the dimension $p$ of the $X_i$'s is much larger than the sample size $n$.
-To see why this is the case, let $Z$ be a centered random vector in $\R^{p}$ and let $Z_1,\dots,Z_n$ be independent copies of $Z$.
-As established in \citet{chernozhukov_gaussian_2013,chernozhukov_central_2017}, the random vectors $Z_1,\dots,Z_n$ satisfy the following high-dimensional versions of the central limit and Gaussian multiplier bootstrap theorems: If for some constant $b\in\R_{++}$ and a sequence $\widetilde{B}_n$ of constants in $\left[1,\infty\right)$, possibly growing to infinity, one has
+Under certain regularity conditions, $\widetilde q_n(1-\alpha)$ delivers a good approximation to $q_n(1-\alpha)$, even if the dimension $p$ of the vectors $\bX_i$ is much larger than the sample size $n$.
+To see why this is the case, let $\bZ:=(Z_1,\dotsc,Z_p)^\top$ be a centered random vector in $\R^{p}$ and let $\{\bZ_i\}_{i=1}^n$ be independent copies of $\bZ$.
+As established in \citet{chernozhukov_gaussian_2013,chernozhukov_central_2017}, the random vectors $\{\bZ_i\}_{i=1}^n$ satisfy the following high-dimensional versions of the central limit and Gaussian multiplier bootstrap theorems: If for some constant $b\in (0,\infty)$ and a non-random sequence $\widetilde{B}_n$ in $[1,\infty)$, possibly growing to infinity, one has